 - What type of home are they searching for?

 - What size home do they want?

 Now, here’s the big question you need to ask the potential home buyer: “If I could find a home in the area that you want, are you prepared to make the purchase now?”
 If the answer you receive is a positive one, it’s time to start moving and help them find their home.

 The most important factor in sales is qualifying.
 You must know how to.
 It differentiates the non-motivated buyers and sellers from the motivated ones who want to act now.

 The best real estate agents know how to do this quickly and effectively.
 These top-producing agents have a method and series of questions that weed out those who aren't motivated to buy.

 You will not have time to waste on non-interested parties.
 Invest in your time wisely by asking the right questions.

 Following these important tips will save you time and headaches in the long run.
-Every real estate professional who has been in the field for some time knows the value of acquiring quality leads.
+Every real estate professional who has been in the field knows the value of acquiring quality leads.
 Knowing these tips is crucial in the development of your expertise.

-By knowing these vital tips, you can land more clients and make the money you’ve been wanting...as a qualified real estate agent who generates quality leads.
+By knowing these vital tips, you can land more clients and make the money you’ve wanted...as a qualified real estate agent who generates quality leads.